-3.6.3.2 Recycling
+3.7.3.2 Recycling

 If a certain type of construction material cannot be reused onsite, then recycling is the most suitable option.
-The opportunity for recycling during decommissioning will be limited and restricted to components of the wind turbines.

 All waste that is produced during the decommissioning phase including dry recyclables will be deposited in the on-site skip initially and sent for subsequent segregation at a remote facility.
 The anticipated volume of all waste material to be generated at the Proposed Development is low which provides the justification for adopting this method of waste management.